Numerical solution of a one-dimensional nonlocal Helmholtz equation by Perfectly Matched Layers: PML for the local and nonlocal Helmholtz equations

 Setting $\tilde u(x)=u(\tilde x)$, $\tilde u(y)=u(\tilde y)$, $\tilde{\bar v}(x)=\bar v(\tilde x)$ and $\tilde{\bar v}(y)=\bar v(\tilde y)$, we can transform~\eqref{eq:weakform} into the following nonlocal equation with PML modifications

 Using the facts $\omega(x)=1 \; \forall x\in \Omega$ and $\mathrm{supp} f(x)\subset \Omega$, we have the strong form of \eqref{eq:PML} as

 where the nonlocal operator with PML modifications is given by

 Thus, we have that the solution $\tilde u(x)$ of Eq.~\eqref{eq:PMLeq} is an analytic continuation of the solution $u(x)$ of Eq.~\eqref{eq:nonlocalHelmholtz} in the complex coordinate, and it holds that $\tilde u(x)=u(x)$ for $x\in\Omega$.
 We emphasize that the kernel function $\gamma_\delta$ in the nonlocal PML operator~\eqref{eq:nonlocalPMLoperator} must be the analytic continuation of the original kernel in complex coordinates.
 From Figure~\ref{fig:ex1_solution_diffkernel} in the section of numerical examples, one can see that such analytic continuation of the kernel plays an important role to get the correct solution in simulations.
+We give the analytic continuation of two typical kernels in Section~\ref{sec:numericalTests}, and the analytic continuation of general kernels still needs to be studied.

 On the other hand, it is well known that the nonlocal operator $\mathcal{L}_\delta$ has an intimate connection with the local differential operator shown in Eq.~\eqref{eq:NTL}.
 It is interesting to ask if the nonlocal PML equation~\eqref{eq:PMLeq} converges to its corresponding local PML equation \eqref{eq:localPML} as the nonlocal interaction horizon $\delta$ vanishes.
 Such consistency is useful to demonstrate the validation/verification of our analytical continuation for the nonlocal operator.
 In fact, by using the second moment condition of the kernel function and Taylor expansion, it is straightforward to verify that